pROwth-dev/pROwth-dev/README.md

 - **Business Focus**: Commerce Brands, D2C, and B2B growth
 - **Copyright**: © pROwth 2025 | All Rights Reserved

-## Why Choose Prowth?
+## Why Choose pROwth?
-Prowth stands out in the competitive digital marketing landscape by offering a comprehensive, data-driven approach to business growth.
+pROwth stands out in the competitive digital marketing landscape by offering a comprehensive, data-driven approach to business growth.
 The company's focus on sustainable, long-term success rather than quick wins makes it an ideal partner for businesses looking to build lasting market presence and profitability.

 ---

-*This README serves as a comprehensive guide to Prowth's capabilities and serves as a reference for understanding the company's value proposition in the digital growth marketing space.*
+*This README serves as a comprehensive guide to pROwth's capabilities and serves as a reference for understanding the company's value proposition in the digital growth marketing space.*